A vegan diet is part of a lifestyle that excludes the consumption or use of any products made from animals.

 Calcium is important for bone and dental health.
 For the average American, milk and cheese are good sources of calcium.

-For a vegan, figs, kale, spinach, black-eyed peas, and turnip greens are some excellent sources of calcium.
+For a vegan, figs, kale, spinach, black-eyed peas, and turnip greens can be excellent sources of calcium.

-Vegan alternatives, such as soy milk, almond milk, and even vegan cheese, are becoming more widely available.
+Vegan milk alternatives are becoming more widely available, such as soy milk, almond milk, and even vegan cheese.

 Bones also need vitamins D and K, potassium, and magnesium.
-Soy, fruit, and some vegetables contain appropriate quantities of these nutrients without the health risks of animal fats.
-A little exposure to the sun every day enables the body to synthesize vitamin D.
+Soy, fruit, and some vegetables contain appropriate amounts of these nutrients without the health risks of animal fats.
+Daily exposure to the sun also enables the body to make vitamin D.

 Vegans have also shown more efficient absorption of calcium and bone metabolism, the process through which new bone tissue is formed.

-The lower levels of harmful cholesterol lead to a lower incidence of stroke and a lower risk of mortality from stroke and ischemic heart disease in vegans.
+Lower levels of harmful cholesterol mean that vegans have a lower risk of mortality from stroke and ischemic heart disease than people who eat meat.

 Protecting against chronic disease

-Plant-based diets can counteract an individual's genetic likelihood of developing a chronic disease such as diabetes type 2.
+Plant-based diets can counteract an individual's genetic likelihood of developing a chronic disease, such as type 2 diabetes.

-A 2008 study explains that bioactive compounds in plant foods can control biological factors that may counteract the genetic factors that could lead to some chronic disease.
+A 2008 study explains that bioactive compounds in plant foods can control biological factors that may work against the genetic factors linked to some chronic diseases.
 The researchers maintain that the antioxidants in plant-based foods can combat free radical cells that cause cell damage and inflammation.

-An entirely plant-based diet can carry low health risks, but it needs careful planning to achieve a balanced, as vegans may be more prone to shortages of certain vital nutrients.
+An entirely plant-based diet has low health risks, but careful planning is needed to maintain nutritional balance.
+Vegans may be more prone to shortages of vital nutrients.

-The following are likely to be in short supply on a vegan diet, but alternatives are available.
+The following nutrients are likely to be in short supply in a vegan diet, but alternatives are available.
+It is important not to replace dietary meat with unhealthy foods.
+Pay close attention to food labeling and make sure that your dietary needs are being met.

-- Vitamin B12: This is necessary for strength and protection of nerves and red blood cells.
-Vitamin-B12 fortified plant foods, such as fortified soy, seaweed, cereals, and nutritional yeast can supplement intake.
+- Vitamin B-12: This is needed to protect nerves and red blood cells, and certain types are only available in animal produce.
+B-12-fortified plant foods, such as fortified soy, seaweed, cereals, and nutritional yeast can replace lost intake.
+Vitamin B-12 supplements are available online.

-- Iron: This is a fundamental nutrient for absorbing oxygen into the blood and transporting it to body cells.
+- Iron: This is an important nutrient for absorbing oxygen into the blood and transporting it to the cells in the body.
 Dried beans and dark leafy greens may be better sources of iron than meat on a per-calorie basis.
-Using a cast-iron skillet to prepare a meal is a good way to absorb more iron into the food.
+Using a cast-iron skillet to prepare meals is a good way to absorb more iron into the food.
+Iron supplements are available online.

-- Calcium: This is important for bone health and development.
-Eat more tofu, tahini, and green, leafy vegetables.
+- Calcium: This is crucial for bone health and development.
+Eat more tofu, tahini, and green, leafy vegetables to top up calcium levels.
+Calcium supplements are available online.

-- Vitamin D: This protects against multiple cancers and chronic diseases and helps to strengthen the bones and teeth.
-Regularly consuming more vitamin-D fortified foods and spending time in the sun can boost vitamin D levels.
+- Vitamin D: This protects against multiple cancers and chronic diseases, and helps to strengthen the bones and teeth.
+Regularly consuming more vitamin-D-fortified foods and spending time in the sun can boost vitamin D levels.
+Vitamin D supplements are available online.

-- Omega-3 fatty acids such as DHA and ALA: Omega-3 fatty acids, such as fish oil, are vital for cardiovascular health, eye function, and brain function.
-Though EPA, another type of omega-3, can't be obtained with a vegan diet, ALA and DHA can be found in ground flaxseed, walnuts, canola oil, soy products, and hemp beverages.
+- Omega-3 fatty acids such as DHA and ALA: Omega-3 fatty acids, such as fish oil, are vital for a healthy heart, eye function, and brain function.
+While EPA, another type of omega-3, cannot be obtained with a vegan diet, ALA and DHA can be found in ground flaxseed, walnuts, canola oil, soy products, and hemp beverages.
+Fish oil supplements are available online.

-A person who is switching to or following a vegan diet may wish to ask their doctor if they should take supplements for some of these, or use more fortified foods.
+A person switching to or following a vegan diet may wish to ask their doctor if they should take supplements to replace some nutrients, or if they should consume more fortified foods.

-The change from an omnivorous diet can seem daunting, but there are many simple, tasty, and nutritious ways to pack a vegan diet with the nutrients you need.
+The change from an unrestricted diet can seem daunting, but there are many simple, tasty, and nutritious ways to pack a vegan diet with the nutrients you need.

 Megan Ware, a registered dietitian nutritionist from Orlando, FL, told Medical News Today: